 The Adjust Mobile Measurement Glossary

-What is Click Spam?
+What is click spam?

-It begins with a user landing on a mobile web page or in an app which a fraudster is operating.
+Click spam begins with a user landing on a mobile web page or in an app which a fraudster is operating.
 From there, several kinds of fraud could take place:

 - The fraudster could send impressions-as-clicks to make it look as if a view has converted into an engagement.